|St. Johns Public Schools|

 The disclosure of personally identifiable information about students online is prohibited.

 Building principals are responsible for providing training so that Internet users under their supervision are knowledgeable about this policy and its accompanying guidelines.
-The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Education Technology.
-Such training shall include, but not be limited to, education concerning appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and response.
-All Internet users are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.
+The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the District Technology Resources.
+Such training shall include, but not be limited to, education concerning appropriate online behavior, including interacting with other individuals on social media including in chat rooms, and cyberbullying awareness and response.
+All users of District Technology Resources are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.

-Staff will be assigned a school email address that they are required to utilize for all school-related electronic communications, including those to students and their parents and other staff members.
+Staff will be assigned a school e-mail address that they are required to utilize for all school-related electronic communications, including those to students, parents and other constituents, fellow staff members, and vendors or individuals seeking to do business with the District.

-With prior approval from the Superintendent, staff may direct students who have been issued school-assigned email accounts to use those accounts when signing-up/registering for access to various online educational services, including mobile applications/apps that will be utilized by the students for educational purposes under the teacher’s supervision.
+With prior approval from the Superintendent or Building Administrator, staff may direct students who have been issued school-assigned e-mail accounts to use those accounts when signing-up/registering for access to various online educational services, including mobile applications/apps that will be utilized by the students for educational purposes under the teacher’s supervision.

 In addition, Federal and State confidentiality laws forbid schools and their employees from using or disclosing student education records without parental consent.
 See Policy 8330.
 Education records include a wide variety of information; posting personally identifiable information about students is not permitted.
 Staff members who violate State and Federal confidentiality laws or privacy laws related to the disclosure of confidential employee information may be disciplined.